跳到主要导航 跳到搜索 跳到主要内容

 摘要

-This paper addresses the design problem of the privacy-protected and prescribed-time dynamic average consensus (DAC) algorithm over possibly unbalanced directed networks-the most general and most challenging case from the perspective of typologies, which has been rarely studied in existing literature.
-Firstly, by developing an integral surplus-based prescribed-time control framework, a prescribed-time DAC algorithm is designed over unbalanced directed networks, which allows all agents to achieve DAC with minimal steady-state error in a prescribed-settling time.
+This article addresses the design problem of the privacy-protected and prescribed-time dynamic average consensus (DAC) algorithm over possibly unbalanced directed networks—the most general and most challenging case from the perspective of typologies, which has been rarely studied in existing literature.
+First, by developing an integral surplus-based prescribed-time control framework, a prescribed-time DAC algorithm is designed over unbalanced directed networks, which allows all agents to achieve DAC with minimal steady-state error in a prescribed-settling time.
 Compared with existing works on DAC, it is the first time to solve the prescribed-time problem over directed networks.
-Secondly, a privacy attack model is developed in this paper, which may help an external eavesdropper easily wiretap the privacy-sensitive data in the existing DAC algorithms.
+Second, a privacy attack model is developed in this article, which may help an external eavesdropper easily wiretap the privacy-sensitive data in the existing DAC algorithms.
 To avoid the privacy data leakage, a state decomposition scheme is embedded in the proposed prescribed-time DAC algorithm with privacy-protected requirements.
-With the help of privacy-protected DAC algorithms, the previous privacy attack model can not wiretap the privacy-sensitive data of agents anymore.
+With the help of privacy-protected DAC algorithms, the previous privacy attack model cannot wiretap the privacy-sensitive data of agents anymore.
 Finally, some simulation examples display the validity of the proposed privacy-protected and prescribed-time DAC algorithms.

 源语言英语